BenjaminB64/fullstack-test/README.md

 ```bash
 docker compose up
 ```
+and then you can access the front-end at http://localhost:3000

-A database will be created and populated with some data.
+The database is automatically created and populated with the necessary schema.

 # Generate swagger documentation
 You can generate the swagger documentation using the following command: